dhti-cli

 USAGE

-$ dhti-cli compose [OP] [-f <value>] [-m <value>...]
+$ dhti-cli compose [OP] [--dry-run] [-e <value>] [-f <value>] [--host] [-m <value>...] [-s <value>] [-v

 ARGUMENTS

-OP Operation to perform (add, delete, read or reset)
+[OP] Operation to perform (add, delete, read or reset)

 FLAGS